The Heat Death Of Memecoins: Tracking the Memecoin Hype & Rapid Cooldown of 2025

 top 20 meme coins by market cap

 Despite boasting several breakout tokens that have gone on to trade widely beyond their launch platform, Pump.fun’s ecosystem still sits some distance behind the long-established, decentralised exchanges.
-Standout Solana projects such as Fartcoin at roughly $370 million in market cap, Pippin at around $200 million, and Alchemist AI just under $195 million have achieved remarkable valuations, considering that the vast majority of tokens on the platform are less than two years old as of December 2025.
+Standout Solana projects, such as Pippin with a market cap of roughly $442 million, and Fartcoin, just under $392.5 million, have achieved remarkable valuations, considering that the vast majority of tokens on the platform are less than two years old as of January 2025.

-While several Solana-based memecoins now rank among the 20 largest memecoins on the market right now, their capitalisations remain a fraction of giants like Dogecoin ($22.9B), Shiba Inu ($5.1B), MemeCore ($2.3B) and Pepe ($1.96B).
+While several Solana-based memecoins now rank among the 20 largest memecoins on the market right now, their capitalisations remain a fraction of giants like Dogecoin ($25.3B), Shiba Inu ($5.2B), Pepe ($2.9B) and MemeCore ($2.8B).
 These larger assets typically benefit from deeper liquidity, longer trading histories, and stronger infrastructure, with many being Ethereum-based or using their own chain, such as Dogecoin, built on Litecoin, itself a fork of Bitcoin.

-What this contrast really highlights is that Solana tokens excel at generating early momentum, even if that initial excitement has not yet translated into lasting market presence.
-On Pump.fun, a token can surge to $50-$100 million within days, as seen with Peanut The Squirrel, Moo Deng and BAYC AI, but these assets are simply far too new to have developed the liquidity or long-term holder bases of the larger and older memecoins.
+What this contrast really highlights is that Solana tokens are particularly effective at generating early momentum, even if that initial hype hasn’t yet translated into sustained market presence.
+On Pump.fun, tokens can surge to multi-million-dollar valuations within days, as seen with Peanut The Squirrel, Moo Deng, and BAYC AI, but these assets are still too new to have built the liquidity or long-term holder bases of more established memecoins.

 Loss of Momentum